m-aamir95/fastapi-ml-service/README.md

 To make deployment easier and smooth, docker has been employed which hosts the following three containers.

-1. FastAPI based backend container.
+1. FastAPI-based backend container.
-2. ReactJS based frontend container.
+2. ReactJS-based frontend container.
 3. MySQL database container.